 One of the most important parts is the board you put it on.
 It doesn’t have to be something elaborate or fancy, but the board really does elevate the display.

 A large wooden cutting board is perfect for the display of your foods.
 Depending on how much food you want to include, it will need to be a sizeable platter to hold enough food.
+We really like the tree slab charcuterie board that we bought on Amazon.

 Most serving boards aren’t large enough to serve multiple types of tortillas on the board with the rest of the ingredients, so you may also need a separate basket or plate on the side for them.